BlakeE-37/Challenge-1/README.md

 # 01 HTML, CSS, and Git: Code Refactor

+## Project Description

+This project was a support ticket challenge that required me to take the code for this website and make it more accessable.

+To do this I did the following:

+* Added Comments to the code to make it more understandable for other developers

+* Changed most `<Div>` tags to better represent the page and what the HTML was accomplishing

+* Added `alt` tags to images for better accessibility

+* Rearanged some CSS selectors to make it more unifrom

+You can view the completed website hosted on GitHub Pages [here](https://blakee-37.github.io/Challenge-1/Develop/)

 ## Challenges in This Course

 There are two types of Challenges in this course.
 Each one is designed to prepare you for a scenario that you're likely to encounter as a web developer.